Craft Fix

 Playlist: Halloween crochet patterns

-Joining individually is simpler as it avoids needing to work across the back of each motif (excluding the pointed spider webs).
-But you have to weave in the ends on each motif.
-I also find the bunting chain is more robust if you chain several motifs together.
+Joining individually is easier as it avoids needing to work across the back of each motif (excluding spider webs).
+But you do then need to weave in the ends on each motif.

-My Halloween crochet garland hanging across the fireplace mantel
+My 2025 Halloween garland hanging on the fireplace

 Top tip: just join a few together first and hold these out to review the spacing.
 It may take a few goes to get it right for your setting.